Write API test scripts in Postman

 Some of the most common approaches to API testing are contract testing, unit testing, end-to-end testing, and load testing.

 Tests confirm that your API is working as expected, that integrations between services are functioning reliably, and that any changes haven't broken existing functionality.
-You can write test scripts for your Postman API requests in JavaScript.
+You can write test for your Postman API requests in JavaScript in the Post-response tab.
 You can also use test code to aid the debugging process when something goes wrong with your API project.
 For example, you might write a test to validate your API's error handling by sending a request with incomplete data or wrong parameters.

-The Pre-request Script and Tests tabs use the Postman Sandbox, a runtime based on Node.js that enables you to add dynamic behavior to requests and collections.
+The Pre-request and Post-response tabs use the Postman Sandbox, a runtime based on Node.js that enables you to add dynamic behavior to requests and collections.

-The Tests tab allows for any post-processing after a request is sent and includes the ability to write tests for assessing response data.
-The Test tab sandbox has the Chai.js library built in, so you can use Chai's behavior-driven development (BDD) syntax to create readable test assertions.
+The Scripts > Post-response tab allows for any post-processing after a request is sent and includes the ability to write tests for assessing response data.
+The Post-response tab has the Chai.js library built in, so you can use Chai's behavior-driven development (BDD) syntax to create readable test assertions.

 Open the side pane in either sandbox to view a list of test snippets.
 You can select one or more snippets to inject these pre-written blocks of code.
 Some will help you retrieve the data from variables, some are boilerplate tests, and some perform common utility functions.